carapace-sh/carapace-bin/docs/src/style.md

 How the default colors look depends on your [terminal color scheme](https://github.com/rsteube/vincent).

-> It is recommeded to choose one with a high contrast so that every color is [well readable](https://gogh-co.github.io/Gogh/).
+> It is recommended to choose one with a high contrast so that every color is [well readable](https://gogh-co.github.io/Gogh/).

 ![](./style-scheme.cast)